Frequently Asked Questions About POIs

 Q: Can I see businesses that are stacked on top of each other separately?

 A: We track the footprints of a places of impact.
 Imagine looking at a satellite map of your location.
 If a POI is stacked on top of another we cannot observe them as separate locations.
-For this reason, we would recommend listing a shopping center or downtown shopping areas as one POI.
+For this reason, we include them as one single POI.

-Q: Can I map individual POIs within a strip mall?
+Q: Can you map individual POIs within a strip mall?

 A: Approximately 15 - 65 feet (or 5 - 20 meters) is the “sensitivity” of a device observation.
 This means that POIs that are close together are harder to distinguish one from another.
 For this reason, it is often recommended that shops close together are mapped as a group.